eclipse-iofog/iofog.org/content/docs/1.3.0/tools/iofogctl/application-yaml-spec.md

 An appplication is a set of microservices working together to achieve one specific purpose (I.E: One microservice collecting and formatting data, another one displaying the data in a user friendly way)

+An application is defined by a yaml file.
+This file is passed as a parameter to the deploy command: `iofogctl deploy application -f <path-to-yaml>`

-An Application can be specified when using `iofogctl deploy application -f application.yaml` An Application can be retrieved when using `iofogctl describe application <NAME> [-o application.yaml]`
+An application yaml file definition can be retrieved with the describe command: `iofogctl describe application <NAME> [-o <path-to-yaml>]`

+Don't panic if this seems like a lot to ingest, the microservice yaml definition is explained in more details further down.
+The main take away is that an application is defined by: a `name`, a set of `microservices` and a set of `routes`.

 ```yaml
 # Name of your application